deepsense-ai/seahorse/docs/index.md

 Seahorse is a powerful visual framework allowing you to create
 <a target="_blank" href="https://spark.apache.org/">Apache Spark</a> applications
 in a fast, simple and interactive way.
-Creating Spark applications with Seahorse is as easy as dragging and dropping operation on the canvas.
-All while connected to any Spark Cluster (YARN, Mesos, Standalone) or to a bundled local Spark.
+Creating Spark applications with Seahorse is as easy as dragging and dropping operation on the canvas, all while connected to any Spark Cluster (YARN, Mesos, Standalone) or to a bundled local Spark.

 <div class="centered-container spacer" markdown="1">
   <img src="img/seahorse_editor.png"